timjrobinson/evolutionary-ai-battle/README.md

 You can either train one game at a time in your browser, or run many games in parallel using NodeJS.
 NodeJS will get you semi-intelligent AI's much quicker however you won't be able to see the games being played.

 You can first train many games using NodeJS and then view some of the battles between the advanced AI's in your browser.
-To do this see the top of the `src/index.js` file, there are two lines which you can uncomment to load pre-generated species'.
+To do this see the "Watching" section below.

 #### Browser Training